Sabiha Sertel: Tan, 1936-1945

-As the tension between leftist writers and the nationalist press increased, a government-orchestrated mob of thousands destroyed the Sertels’ Tan newspaper and publishing house on December 4, 1945.
+As the tension between leftist writers and the nationalist press increased, a government-orchestrated mob of thousands destroyed the offices of Tan and its publishing house on 4 December 1945.
 The destruction of Tan became an international incident.
 The Sertels were arrested, taken to Sultanahmet Prison in 1946 and stood trial.
 Although ultimately acquitted, the Sertels remained under police surveillance, unable to work.
-Sertel's autobiography ends with the couple's decision in 1950 to flee the country, in fear of their lives.
+The couple decided in 1950 to flee the country, in fear of their lives.

-Exile years 1950-1973
+Exile and death, 1950-1973

-Sabiha Sertel spent the rest of her life in exile, living in Paris, Budapest, Leipzig, Moscow and Baku (Azerbaijan).
+Sabiha Sertel spent the rest of her life in exile, living in Paris, Budapest, Leipzig, Moscow and Baku in Soviet Azerbaijan.
 While in Budapest and Leipzig, she worked in radio for the Turkish Communist Party (TKP) abroad.
-In 1958, the Sertels secretly collaborated with Nazım Hikmet on “Bizim Radyo”, a communist-funded radio station broadcasting news to Turkey from Budapest, Hungary.
-The Sertels agreed to write news and other content as long as it was uncensored and worked from Leipzig, East Germany.
+In 1958, the Sertels secretly collaborated with Nâzım Hikmet on “Bizim Radyo”, a communist-funded radio station broadcasting news to Turkey from Budapest.
+The Sertels agreed to write news and other content as long as it was uncensored and worked from Leipzig.
 Their involvement continued until 1962.
-With Hikmet's help, they relocated to Baku where Sertel died from lung cancer on September 2, 1968.
+With Hikmet's help, they relocated to Baku where Sertel died from lung cancer on 2 September 1968.

-Sertel remained a prolific author, writing her book about Tevfik Fikret (poet), and memoirs about Nazım Hikmet (poet) and Sabahattin Ali (author), as well as her memoir Roman Gibi.
+Sertel remained a prolific author, writing her book about Tevfik Fikret, and memoirs about Nazım Hikmet and Sabahattin Ali, as well as her memoir Roman Gibi.
 The autobiography is limited to the period from 1915 to 1950, chronicling her rise and fall as a professional journalist and publisher.
-She never mentions her controversial origins as a member of the dönme community in Salonika.
+She never mentions her origins as a member of the dönme community in Salonika.
 Dönme was considered a derogatory term, especially in the new Turkish nation-state.
-It refers to Jews who converted to Islam in the 17th century but privately retained their beliefs and were viewed with suspicion by some Moslems.
+It refers to Jews who underwent forced conversion to Islam in the 17th century but privately retained their beliefs and were viewed with suspicion by some Muslims.

+Views

 Sertel contended that Turkey was not ready for a socialist revolution, and as a result she supported reforms of the new government.
 Nevertheless, she did not hold back from pointing out the undemocratic path that the new republic took.
 While she found the reforms of the new republic plausible in theory, including those regarding women's rights, she did not hesitate to criticize how they failed in practice.